FollowTheProcess/pytoil/docs/config.md

 # ~/.pytoil.yml

 projects_dir: /Users/you/Development
-token: UNSET
-username: UNSET
+token: This is your GitHub personal access token
+username: This is your GitHub username
 vscode: false
+init_on_new: true
 ```

 !!! warning

     `projects_dir` must be the **absolute** path to where you keep your projects.
 So you'll need to explicitly state the entire path (as in the example above) starting from the root.

 You should now edit the config file to your liking.
-Anything currently set to `UNSET` will cause an error on most pytoil operations so these must be filled out.
+Your username and token are required for GitHub API access and will cause an error on most pytoil operations so these must be filled out.
 Everything else is optional :thumbsup:

 So as an example, your filled out config file might look like this: